Baldo-Giogio/Job-application-tracker/README.md

 - You can clear all data by deleting the Jobs_apps.db file

 ## 🧪 Example Usage

--Add job applications with details
+-Add job applications with details.

--Search for a role like "backend"
+-Search for a role like "backend".

--Filter only "Interviewing" status
+-Filter only "Interviewing" status.

--Update status after receiving an offer
+-Update status after receiving an offer.

 ## Author
 Baldo Giogio Otu-Quayson